 Berkshire County has three Regional Emergency Planning Committees (REPC) serving the Northern, Central, and Southern subregions.
-The committees are staffed by police, fire, EMS, hospital, and public health responders who work together to enhance preparedness and fulfill the federal requirement that communities have local emergency planning committees (LEPC), procedures to deal with hazardous material ("hazmat") emergencies, meet right-to-know requirements, and encourage community awareness of disaster planning.
-Separately, Public Health Emergency Preparedness funding supports local Boards of Health plans for emergencies and disasters that are public health-related, such as COVID-19.
-They are supported by the Berkshire County Boards of Health Association (BCBOHA), an educational organization that also serves as the Berkshire Public Health Emergency Preparedness (PHEP) Coalition, for which BRPC serves as fiduciary.
+The committees are staffed by police, fire, emergency management, hospital, and public health responders who work together to enhance preparedness and fulfill the federal requirement that communities have local emergency planning committee procedures to deal with hazardous material ("hazmat") emergencies, meet right-to-know requirements, and encourage community awareness of disaster planning.
+Separately, Public Health Emergency Preparedness funding supports local Boards of

+Health plans for emergencies and disasters that are public health-related, such as COVID-19.
+The Boards of Health are supported by the Berkshire County Boards of Health Association (BCBOHA), an educational organization that serves as the Berkshire Public Health Emergency Preparedness Coalition, for which BRPC serves as fiduciary.
 Twenty-seven of 32 municipalities also participate in Emergency Alert Systems (e.g., Code Red, 911).

-BCBOHA's 2022 COVID-19 After-Action Report and Improvement Plan, the most comprehensive assessment of the community's resilience in responding to a non-economic, public health shock, found community resilience strongest regarding:
+BCBOHA's 2022 COVID-19 After-Action Report and Improvement Plan, the most comprehensive assessment of the community's response to a non-economic, public health shock, found community resilience strongest regarding:

-- regular planning and exercise training, - ability to leverage established regional structures for large-scale incidents, - robust Emergency Response Teams (ERTs) in larger communities and model regional Incident Command System, Command Structure, and Emergency Operations Centers able to be replicated in sub-regions, - active Medical Reserve Corps to quickly onboard volunteers and support resource distribution.
+- regular planning and exercise training, - ability to leverage established regional structures for large-scale incidents, - robust Emergency Response Teams in larger communities - model regional Incident Command System, Command Structure, and Emergency Operations Centers able to be replicated in sub-regions, and - prepared Medical Reserve Corps able to quickly onboard volunteers and distribute emergency resources.